asbjornenge/asbjornenge.github.com/wwc/json_schema.md

 ### *$ref*

-This is a way of referencing other schemas.
-It requires a URI or an # for self referencing.
-Using "definitions" as a location for your "local" referenced schemas is not a requirement, it is simply a common practice.
+Using "$ref" you can reference other schemas.
+You can use a URI or an # for internal referencing.
+Using *definitions* as a location for your internal referenced schemas is not a rule but a common practice.

 	{
-		"items" : {
-			"$ref" : "#/definitions/bean"
+		"items" : { "$ref" : "#/definitions/bean" },
-		},
     	"definitions" : {
     		"bean" : {
     			"type" : "object",